 Phi Beta Kappa Membership

 The Phi Beta Kappa Society is the oldest and most prestigious undergraduate honors organization in the United States.
 Since 1776, election to Phi Beta Kappa has been a recognition of academic achievement.
 The Alpha of Iowa chapter was chartered at the University of Iowa’s College of Liberal Arts and Sciences in 1895.
 Outstanding students who are eligible are invited to join the Society each semester.
 Every student inducted into the Society receives a lifetime membership in Phi Beta Kappa.
-For more information, email email@example.com, contact the Office of Academic Programs & Student Development in 120 Schaeffer Hall, or contact an Alpha of Iowa officer.
+For more information, email email@example.com, contact CLAS Undergraduate Programs in 120 Schaeffer Hall, or contact an Alpha of Iowa officer.